 The best nesting boxes are custom made to suit each bird’s natural behavior in their preferred habitat.
 The bonus is, nesting boxes provide reliable housing and extra protection from predators.

 This project is for wrens (super sweet, tiny birds!) and it’s quite simple: the entire thing is built from one piece of wood and there are no fancy cuts required.
-I’ll walk you through how I made it and share a favourite how-to guide.
+I’ll walk you through how I made it and share a favorite how-to guide for building other nesting boxes

 I get a good variety of birds in my garden but one that had eluded me until last summer were the wrens.
 I see several types while I’m hiking in the area but none in my own yard.
 That is, until I accidentally created an enticing habitat for them.